toddcf/code-snippets/forms/form.md

 # Form

+## Form Tag

+The `<form>` element is the only element that every form is required to have.

+You can have more than one `<form>` element on a page, but they cannot be nested within each other.

 ## Labels

 According to Simple Steps JavaScript, you should put your `<input>` *inside* of your `<label>`.
 This allows the user to click on the entire label rather than just the tiny checkbox: